stebo85/brain_researcher_benchmark_github_copilot/prompts_used.md

 Create a bash file custom_runner_setup.sh with steps to setup the custom github action runner and set it up for mounting cvmfs containers from Neurodesk (https://neurodesk.org/getting-started/neurocontainers/cvmfs/), also install datalad.

+generarlize the workflow file data-001.yml, so that it would run every run_analysis.sh file in every subdirectory.